LaurensFrowijn/Comparative-analysis-of-centralized-and-decentralized-offshore-electrolysis-in-the-North-Sea/README.md

 ### How to Use the Excel Model

-1. **Download** the `Offshore_Electrolysis_Model.xlsx` file.
+1. **Download** the `ISGTConferencePaper_Frowijn et al.(2024) supplementary documentation.xlsx` file.
 2. **Open** the file in Microsoft Excel or a compatible spreadsheet application.
-3. **Navigate** through the different sheets to explore the data inputs, calculations, and results.
+3. **Navigate** through the different sheets to explore the variables, modelling, data, and wind source.
-   - **Input Data**: Enter your specific data or use the default values provided.
-   - **Calculations**: Review the automated calculations based on the input data.
-   - **Results**: Analyze the comparative outputs for centralized and decentralized systems.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+   - **Variables**: Select Distance to shore (50, 150, or 150 km), System configuration (three alternatives), and Electrolyzer (PEM or alkaline).
+   - **Variables**: Select specific data for the scenario to simulate LCOH of the system configurations.
+   - **Modelling**: Sheet were the LCOH is also presented as well as the total hydrogen production (in kg) and system efficiency.
+   - **Data**: Overview of all considered data and sources.
+   - **wind_source**: Sheet with wind data.
+   - **IEA 15 MW RWT**: Sheet with wind power curve.

 ### Contact

-For any questions or further information, please open an issue in this repository or contact the project maintainers.
+For any questions or further information, please open an issue in this repository or contact l.s.f.frowijn@tudelft.nl.

 ---